 • Allowed 6.0 yards per attempt to running backs with six or more defenders in the box, ranked 26th.

-48. Atlanta Falcons, Top Draft Pick Prediction: Keionte Scott, CB, Miami
+48. Atlanta Falcons, Top Draft Pick Prediction: Romello Height, EDGE, Texas Tech

 Best Draft Targets for the Falcons with the 48th pick:

-• Linebacker: Re-signing Kaden Ellis is likely an offseason priority, but the position becomes a glaring need if their green-dot linebacker isn’t re-signed.
-Texas’ Anthony Hill and Alabama’s Deontae Lawson wore the green dot in college and could be good fits.
+• Linebacker: With Kaden Ellis gone, who is going to start and wear the green dot in the middle of Atlanta’s defense?
+Georgia’s CJ Allen, Texas’ Anthony Hill, and Alabama’s Deontae Lawson wore the green dot in college and could be good fits.

 • Cornerback: Both starters, A.J.
 Terrell and Mike Hughes, remain under contract, but Terrell hasn’t lived up to expectations since his extension, and Hughes was a liability last year.
 Atlanta might also be interested in a slot corner, as last year’s fourth-round pick Billy Bowman struggled in limited action due to injuries.
 Miami’s Keionte Scott would be the ideal pick for that role.

-• Wide Receiver: Atlanta bought into Darnell Mooney after his unexpected performance in 2024 and, predictably, he flopped.
-The Falcons need a capable number-two who can stretch the field.
+• Wide Receiver: The Falcons need a capable No. 2 who can stretch the field.
 Georgia’s Zachariah Branch could provide the speed Atlanta needs, though he’s more of a weapon after the catch than a downfield threat.
 Tennessee’s Chris Brazzell II has the size/speed combination to stretch the field.

 • Offensive Line: Atlanta has a ton of money invested in an aging and underperforming offensive line.
 It isn’t necessarily an area that must be addressed immediately, but the Falcons will likely start sniffing around some younger, cheaper options.